 Content-Encoding

-The Content-Encoding representation header lists any encodings that have been applied to a resource, and in what order.
+The HTTP Content-Encoding representation header lists the encodings and the order in which they have been applied to a resource.
 This lets the recipient know how to decode the data in order to obtain the original content format described in the Content-Type header.
 Content encoding is mainly used to compress content without losing information about the original media type.

-Servers are encouraged to compress data as much as possible, and should use content encoding where appropriate.
-Compressing a compressed media type such as a .zip or .jpeg may not be appropriate, as this can make the content larger.
-If the original media is already encoded in some way (e.g., a .zip file) then this information would not be included in the Content-Encoding header.
+Servers should compress data as much as possible, and should use content encoding where appropriate.
+Compressing already compressed media types, such as .zip or .jpeg, is usually not appropriate because it can increase the file size.
+If the original media is already encoded (e.g., as a .zip file), this information is not included in the Content-Encoding header.

-When there's a Content-Encoding header, other metadata (e.g., Content-Length) refer to the encoded form of the data, and not the original resource unless explicitly stated.
+When the Content-Encoding header is present, other metadata (e.g., Content-Length) refer to the encoded form of the data, not the original resource, unless explicitly stated.
 Content encoding differs to Transfer-Encoding in that Transfer-Encoding handles how HTTP messages themselves are delivered across the network on a hop-by-hop basis.

 Header type Representation header